Vandalism hits communication lines in France, but the Paris Olympics aren't affected

 Up to eight French and international operators, who use SFR’s infrastructure, have been affected, the company also said, adding that full service has already been restored by Monday afternoon in several areas.

 Telecom operators Bouygues and Free confirmed they were affected.
-The parent company of Free said its teams are mobilized to restore services.

-Free said in a statement that an “incident effecting multiple networks is in progress in 11 departments,” including in Marseille.
-“All our teams have been mobilized to resolve the situation.”
+Free later said service had been restored after an “incident effecting multiple networks in 11 departments.”

 French media reported that an extreme-left activist was arrested at a rail facility on Sunday in the Seine-Maritime region of western France.
 But the Paris prosecutor’s office said it was unconnected to what happened Friday and that no one has been arrested so far in the national investigation into the arson attacks. ___